reesericci/reesericci/README.md

 I learned Svelte and it's **amazing**!
 It has so many features and just compiles down to what you actually use; it's super fast and yet so powerful.
 It also brings JS into your HTML and not the other way around which is so much more intuitive.

 I just launched v3 for the shortie.sh frontend!
+It's written in Svelte using Sveltekit on Netlify as the hosting.
 Go check it out at well, shortie.sh.
 It's a dead-simple url shortener that's privacy-respecting.